-Certain testing accommodations may be provided on an emergency basis for any test when necessary, including the City or State examinations.
-Such accommodations apply to General Education students who have temporary disabilities that do not require Special Education services, and to students who initially experience disabilities that may or may not require Special Education services but which occur shortly before (within 30 days of) the administration of the City/State examination.
+Certain testing accommodations may be provided on an emergency basis for any test when necessary.
+Such accommodations apply to General Education students who have temporary disabilities that do not require Special Education services, and to students who initially experience disabilities that may or may not require Special Education services but which occur shortly before (within 30 days of) the administration of the State tests.
 For example, students with broken arms, students with temporary visual problems, students who are in the hospital, or at home due to an illness may qualify for testing accommodations.
 These accommodations are limited to: